Hasnat-Aarif-Aslam/All-Feature-Selection-Techniques-Filter-Wrapper-/README.md

-Hi, My name is Hasnat Aarif Aslam.
+Hi, my name is Hasnat Aarif Aslam.
-In this repository i have tried to apply Feature Selection Techniques.
-It includes Filter and Wrapper based techniques.
-In the beginning of the file, Feature Importance is also done to highlight it's importance.
+In this repository, I have applied Feature Selection techniques, including both filter and wrapper-based methods.
+Additionally, Feature Importance analysis is conducted at the beginning of the file to highlight its significance.
-I hope you will like it!
-Don't forget to fork and give a star!
+I hope you will find it helpful!
+Don't forget to fork and give a star!​